allanbunch/node-red-openai-api/README.md

   - Some functions and settings from previous versions may no longer be compatible with this update.
   - List responses now exist at the top level of the `msg.payload` object; previously `msg.payload.data`.

-I recommend reviewing current setups and testing them with this new version in a development environment before updating to ensure a smooth transition.
+I recommend reviewing existing flows and testing them with this new version in a development environment before updating to ensure a smooth transition.
 This will help you take full advantage of the enhanced features while managing any necessary adjustments in your existing applications.

 ## Contribute